Since 1956, Westerly has been publishing lively fiction and poetry as well as intelligent articles.

 Daniel Juckes is a writer from Perth, Western Australia.
 He is a Lecturer in Creative Writing at UWA, and he holds a PhD in Creative Writing from Curtin University.
 His creative and critical work has been published in journals such as Axon, Life Writing, M/C Journal, TEXT and Westerly, and his research investigates seamlessness in prose style and the potential of objects in stories about the past.

-Melissa, also known as Maiken, (she/they) is a queer writer, editor, performance artist and vocalist who lives, works, plays and studies on Whadjuk Noongar Boodja.
+Melissa, also known as Maiken, (she/they) is a queer writer, editor, performance artist, playwright, and vocalist who lives, works, plays and studies on Whadjuk Noongar Boodja.
 Melissa holds a Bachelor of Arts with a double major in English & Creative Writing and Theatre & Drama from Murdoch University and is currently completing a Bachelor of Performing Arts Honours at the Western Australian Academy of Performing Arts (WAAPA) in Performance Making.
 Passionate about the Arts, she prefers a multi-disciplinary approach in her own practice, with a special interest in how art can combine with activism.
-Melissa enjoys experimenting with multiple genres on the same subject with the aim to showcase the importance and value of art in shaping society.
-Currently, they are working on a postdramatic performance work.
+They enjoy experimenting with multiple genres on the same subject with the aim to showcase the importance and value of art in shaping society.
 Melissa is co-Artistic Director of Split Lip Theatre Company.
 She was born in South Africa and has lived in New Zealand and the UK as well as Australia, with Perth being home since 2016.
-Melissa is interested in continuing to learn and draw from the multiple cultures they’ve been fortunate enough to be welcomed into with respect, honouring the knowledge and wisdom of each.
+They are interested in continuing to learn and draw from the multiple cultures they’ve been fortunate enough to be welcomed into with respect, honouring the knowledge and wisdom of each.
 She considers herself to be a lifelong student.

 Sarah Yeung 楊静雯 is a queer Cantonese editor, researcher, and sessional tutor living and working on unceded Whadjuk Noongar Boodja.
 She co-edited Zou Mat Je 做乜嘢, a transnational collection of Cantonese literary and visual artworks, and is currently co-editing the upcoming poetry collection Hello Keanu!.
 Sarah’s poetry and reviews have been published in Right Now, Red Pocket Press, and Westerly’s Editor’s Desk.
 She is currently completing a PhD on literary representations of haunting at The University of Western Australia.